niel-lambrechts/nfit/README.md

 * **Command:**
     ```bash
-    ./nfit-profile -f /path/to/your/nmon_data.csv -config /path/to/your/config-all.csv > nfit_sizing_report.csv
+    ./nfit-profile --match-runq-perc-to-profile --nfit-enable-windowed-decay -f /path/to/your/nmon_data.csv -config /path/to/your/config-all.csv > nfit_sizing_report.csv
     ```
     *(Replace paths with your actual file locations.
 Add other options like `-s <startdate>`, `-r` or `-u` for rounding as needed.)*
 * **Output:** `nfit_sizing_report.csv` (or your chosen output file) will contain the aggregated metrics for each VM.